-At the completion of the course, the learner will be able to: Essential Question: What is the role of the laboratory in SBAE?
+At the completion of the course, the learner will be able to:

+Essential Question: What is the role of the laboratory in School-based Agricultural Education (SBAE)?
 Objective:

 1. Assess the role of laboratory integration in agricultural education.

 Essential Question: How do I design, manage, and evaluate agriscience activities?
 Objectives: